WebexCC/webexcc.github.io/_pages/Evaluate.md

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/local-variables.png" height="300" />

-And you can see these local variables in the test output (although, they will not be visible in debug output):
+You can see these local variables in the test output.
+They will not be visible in debug output, and as mentioned earlier, not available to other nodes in the flow.

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/local-variables-test.png" height="300" />